 This supplication glorifies and praises Allah, setting the tone for the prayer.

-Follow the Imam in reciting the rest of Takbeers and Surah al-Fatihah and another surah.
+Follow the Imam in reciting the rest of the Takbeers and Surah al-Fatihah and another surah.
 This follows the usual pattern of recitation in Islamic prayers, with Surah al-Fatihah being obligatory in every Rak'ah.

 Complete the Rak'ah as usual.
 This involves performing the usual movements of bowing, prostration, and sitting in reverence to Allah.